 Beneficial Occupancy refers to a stage of a construction project that occurs after substantial completion and prior to final completion.
 It also refers to the date where the Owner takes possession of and/or begins occupying the space for its intended purpose.

-A Biddability Review is part of the Constructibility Review process where contract documents are formally reviewed to identify uncertainty and eliminate ambiguities, contradictions, errors, omissions and risks to the tenderer.
-The purpose of a biddability review is to minimise tender prices during the procurement phase and to limit disputes during construction.
+A Tenderability Review is part of the Constructibility Review process where contract documents are formally reviewed to identify uncertainty and eliminate ambiguities, contradictions, errors, omissions and risks to the tenderer.
+The purpose of a tenderability review is to minimise tender prices during the procurement phase and to limit disputes during construction.

-A Billing Period defines the billing cycle used by a project's team and progress claim contacts on Procore's owner and subcontractor progress claims.
-In addition to defining the frequency of the billing cycle (for example, monthly or weekly), a billing period also defines the billing cycle's start/end date and an progress claim's due date.
+A Billing Period defines the billing cycle used by a project's team and progress claim contacts on Procore's progress claims and progress billings.
+In addition to defining the frequency of the billing cycle (for example, monthly or weekly), a billing period also defines the billing cycle's start/end date and the due date for the progress claim or progress billing.

 Blind Tendering refers to a tendering process where tender amounts are hidden from view until the due date in order to protect against tender biases from affecting the decision process.